digital-asset/daml/docs/source/json-api/index.rst

 The content (body) of the HTTP response contains raw DALF package bytes, without any encoding.
 Note that the package ID specified in the URL is actually the SHA-256 hash of the downloaded DALF package and can be used to validate the integrity of the downloaded content.

-HTTP Response with Error, any status different from 200 OK
+HTTP Response With Error, Any Status Different from 200 OK
 ==========================================================

 Any status different from ``200 OK`` will be in the format specified below.